Cruises in Vanuatu

 When choosing your cruise through the islands, take a minute to ensure the charter company offers what you want.

-of the two.
+two.
 Choosing the right package is vital.
-In addition, find out what the cruise operator provides; will you
+In addition, find out what the cruise operator provides; will you need to

-need to bring beach towels?
+bring beach towels?
 Will you need to purchase your own food?
-Many cruises are all-inclusive, but some are
+Many cruises are all-inclusive, but some are not.

 You'll find that you can easily explore the waters and outlying islands alike, with equal alacrity.
 A visit to